Ouret lanata: Uses

 This plant is used for food for people and animals.
 The whole plant, especially the leaves, is edible.
 The leaves are put into soup or eaten as a spinach or as a vegetable.
 The plant provides grazing for stock, game and chickens.
-The plant is used as a traditional medicine for snakebites.
+The plant is used as a traditional medicine for snakebites..

-Though the plant has a lot of medicinal properties it is quite commonly used in South India during the Tamil festival "Pongal" and Telugu harvest festival "Sankranti" as the flower of this plant is used for decoration.
-In Telugu language it is also called as "Pindi kommalu" and in Tamil language it is also called as Ponga-Poo, which is derived from the names Pongal – A Harvest festival of Tamil Nadu and Poo in Tamil means Flower.
-Other common Tamil names used for this plant are "Kannu Pillai Poo" and "Siru Poolai".
+In folk-medicine in Andhra Pradesh and Telangana, The leaves of Ouret Lanata are crushed to paste with Jaggery, heated in Castor oil, and applied to wounds caused by thorns while still warm; this preparation reportedly provides pain-relief, aids healing, and aids in thorn removal if the thorn is still embedded in the skin.
+While Castor Oil and medical-grade Sugar have been previously investigated for wound treatment, the wound healing effects of Ouret Lanata haven't been extensively studied.

+Traditionally, a snippet of the plant is placed in the centre of crude balls made of cow dung called "Gobbemmalu" (Telugu: గొబ్బెమ్మలు) made during Sankranti.

 The plant is also used as a talisman against evil spirits, a good-luck talisman for hunters, and a talisman for the well-being of widows.

 In the traditional medicine of India, the juice of crushed Ouret lanata root is used for jaundice therapy.